-The board remuneration is resolved upon by the annual general meeting, and the board decides the remuneration for the executive management.
-All share and share price-related incentive schemes for the executive management shall, however, be resolved upon by the general meeting.
-Pursuant to the Companies Act, listed Swedish companies are required to have guidelines for executive remuneration adopted by the general meeting.
+The board's remuneration is resolved by the annual general meeting, and the board decides the remuneration for the executive management.
+All share and share price-related incentive schemes for the directors of the board and for the executive management, however, shall be resolved by the general meeting.
+Pursuant to the Companies Act, listed Swedish companies are required to have guidelines for executive remuneration adopted by the general meeting and required to prepare a remuneration report for each financial year, outlining how the remuneration guidelines are applied in practice, and submit the report to the annual general meeting.
 According to the Code, the remuneration and other terms of employment are to be designed with the aim of ensuring that the company has access to the competencies required at a cost appropriate to the company, and that they have the intended effects for the company's operation.